wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 So that is a brief understanding of the rationale behind the idea to ditch automatic subdocument handling within the active record.

-This does not mean you cannot embed subdocument classes at all; when saving, the active record class will iterate the document and attempt to strip any `EMongoModel` or `EMongoDocument` classes that have sprung up.
+This does not mean you cannot embed subdocument classes at all; when saving, the active record class will iterate the document and attempt to strip any `\Mongo\Model` or `\Mongo\Document` classes that have sprung up.

 This all aside, there is a subdocument validator and technically it can even accept multi-level nesting.
 Please bare in mind, though, that it will cause repetition